mc0e/civicrm-extendedmailingstats/Readme.md

 This extension provides extended summary reports on CiviCRM mailings

+## Status

+This is currently an Alpha release.
+The semantics of the columns are still being finalised.

+Third party testing and feedback are encouraged.

 ## Cron job setup

 Stats are collected by a cron job rather than when the report is collected.
 The cron job